 Simultaneous translation was provided by Antena Los Ángeles.

-Chaz Bojórquez was exposed to the uses, values and craft of East Los Angeles graffiti, a tradition since WWII.
+Chaz Bojórquez was exposed to the uses, values, and craft of East Los Angeles graffiti, a tradition since WWII.
 In 1969, he created a tag that represented him and the streets—a stylized skull called “Señor Suerte” (Mr. Lucky), which became a gangster tattoo image of protection from death.
-Bojórquez is acknowledged as a pioneer and ‘Godfather of East Los Angeles ‘Cholo’ style graffiti for more that 50 years.
-Bojórquez is represented in numerous permanent museum collections: The Smithsonian Institute (American, History and Archive Museums), LACMA, MOCA and Laguna Art Museum.
-Bojórquez exhibits and lectures internationally, and paints “live” at Street Art exhibitions demonstrating his unique letter styles and pursuing commercial/cultural assignments.
+Bojórquez is acknowledged as a pioneer and ‘Godfather of East Los Angeles ‘Cholo’ style graffiti for more than 50 years.
+Bojórquez is represented in numerous permanent museum collections: The Smithsonian Institute (American, History and Archive Museums), LACMA, MOCA, and Laguna Art Museum.
+Bojórquez exhibits and lectures internationally and paints “live” at Street Art exhibitions demonstrating his unique letter styles and pursuing commercial/cultural assignments.